milk-v/milkv.io/docs/duo/getting-started/duo256m.md

 The chip integrates an 8-bit MCU subsystem, replacing the typical external MCU to achieve cost-saving and power efficiency goals.

+## SG2002 Public Preliminary Datasheet

+We have open sourced the Public Preliminary Datasheet and TRM of SG2002 to GitHub. please [check it out](https://github.com/milkv-duo/duo-files/tree/main/duo-256M/datasheet).

 ## Buy the SG2002 Chips

 Milk-V is the Authorised Global Distributor of the SG2002 chips.
-You can buy samples of the CV1800B chip from our distributor [online store](https://arace.tech/products/sophon-cv1800b-5pcs) directly.
+You can buy samples of the SG2002 chip from our distributor [online store](https://arace.tech/products/sophon-cv1800b-5pcs) directly.
 For volume order, please contact [Milk-V Sales Team](mailto:sales@milkv.io) for the qoutation.